 Thank you for visiting the Langley Flying School website.
 We appreciate your interest in our School, and we hope be able to welcome you one day as one of our International Students.

-One of the great pleasures we have as Flight Instructors is the opportunity to teach students from all over the world who come to Canada to learn to fly; some of them—perhaps yourself—land at our School, and it is with great pride that we get to send them back to their homes and families and as fully qualified professional pilots.
+One of the great pleasures we have as Flight Instructors is the opportunity to teach students from all over the world who come to Canada to learn to fly; some of them—perhaps yourself—land at our School, and it is with great pride that we get to send them back to their homes and families as fully qualified professional pilots.

-Policy of Non-affiliation—Equal treatment of all International Students
+Policy of Non-affiliation—Equal treatment of All International Students

 Time Required for Pilot Training

-The Cost of Pilot Training
+The Real Cost of Pilot Training

 Also, note that students are responsible for the costs of housing and food during training; the "housing" costs estimate provided below is based on what appears to be the average cost of homestay at the date indicated